Skip to main content Skip to secondary navigation

 The C.L.
 Peck, Class of 1906 Professor in the School of Engineering

-Kiremidjian's current research focuses on the design and implementation of wireless sensor networks for structural damage and health monitoring and the development of robust algorithms for structural damage diagnosis that can be embedded in wireless sensing units.
+Kiremidjian’s research focuses in two main areas.
+The first is in earthquake hazard, risk, and resilience modeling.
 She works on structural component and systems reliability methods; structural damage evaluation models; and regional damage, loss and casualty estimation methods utilizing geographic information and database management systems for portfolios of buildings or spatially distributed lifeline systems assessment with ground motion and structure correlations.
+Her current research has focused on the development of time dependent hazard and risk models for resilience evaluation of hospitals, schools and financial instruments.
+In the area of time dependent risk assessment, she has developed models for damage estimation of deteriorating structures in varying environmental conditions.

 Education